jadjoubran/javascript-blog/src/posts/javascript-has-class.md

 element.classList.add("some-class");
 ```

-Also more than 1 class is possible, by passing every class you want to add as an extra argument:
+Also, adding more than 1 class is possible.
+You can pass every class you want to add as an extra argument:

 ```javascript
 element.classList.add("some-class", "another-class");
 ```

-After running this line, the element would look like:
+After running this line, the element would look like this:

 ```html
 <div id="my-element" class="some-class another-class"></div>